jessemillar/Signal-Desktop-AppImage/README.md

 ### Can I trust this build?

 A [GitHub Action](https://github.com/karo-solutions/Signal-Desktop-AppImage/actions) builds and releases the AppImage automatically weekly if Signal released a new version.
 The Action and its logs can be reviewed.
-It generates a MD5 hash at the end that can be verified by locally executing `md5sum [Downloaded AppImage]`.
 Of course you can also review the [Dockerfile](./Dockerfile) and build the AppImage by yourself (see next section).

 ## Build Manually